The L train at midday will give you a pretty good idea of the kinds of things you can find in a thrift store.

 Rethink your next purchase now.
 You know you can save up to $2,500 a year by switching to secondhand ware.
 Sure, that Burberry coat looks amazing, but the $800 price tag ain’t so sweet.
 And honestly, once you've left the thrift store, who's any wiser?
 There’s no shame in saving money.
 Shop around at these stores and you may find something incredible for as little as $50.

 Personally, I’m guilty of forgetting secondhand stores are a thing.
 It’s only after I’ve spent $30 on a new shirt at Forever 21 that I realize I could have gotten five shirts for the same price at L Train.
-Now after seeing how much money I could save, I’ll be looking into it a hell of a lot more.
+Now, after seeing how much money I could save at some of the best thrift stores in NYC, I’ll be looking into it a hell of a lot more.